PiscesGameDev/Pisces.Client.Unity/README.md

 using System;
 using System.Threading;
 using Cysharp.Threading.Tasks;
-using T2FGame.Client.Network;
+using Pisces.Client.Network;
-using T2FGame.Client.Sdk;
+using Pisces.Client.Sdk;
-using T2FGame.Protocol;
+using Pisces.Protocol;
 using UnityEngine;

 public class GameNetworkManager : MonoBehaviour